spatialcadets/virtualworlds/README.md

 Currently, this is the starter HelloWorld project that you can use to build your own SpatialOS application.

-Included are a couple of automated console command scripts:
-* `Codegen.sh` – for compiling Spatial Schema "component" codes for Unity scripts to reference
-* `Local Start.sh` – for starting the game locally (do this before playing the game in Unity)

-For other command-running purposes, commands must be run through a GIT Bash shell in a local copy of the project root.
+Commands must be run through a GIT Bash shell in a local copy of the project root.

 # Tool Documentations